Image by lumaxart

 Burns, James MacGregor

-And before him, James McGregor Burns (1978) is a Pulitzer Prize author who wrote a classic book titled Leadership (see below).
+James McGregor Burns (1978) is a Pulitzer Prize author who wrote a classic book titled Leadership.
 He eloquently described qualities transformational leaders possess in different fields of endeavors ranging from the military, to business, to politics.

 Inspirational Motivation.
 This is one of those leadership qualities that is hard to define; like beauty, you know it when you experience it.
 I remember a quote, about a charismatic individual by the name of Oliver North.
 One of his men once said about him, “I would follow him to hell since he is the only man I know who could get me back.”